-Fiduciary funds are reported using the economic resources measurement focus except for agency fund, which have no measurement focus.
+Fiduciary funds are reported using the economic resources measurement focus.

 D. Basis of Accounting

 Basis of accounting refers to when revenues and expenditures are recognized in the accounts and reported in the financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
 Governmental funds use the modified accrual basis of accounting.
 Fiduciary funds use the accrual basis of accounting.